asjosik1991/lattice-symmetries/python/tutorial.md

 ```
 #### Complex expressions

-So far, we defined expressions only on a few number of sites, which can be indeed easily written explicitly.
-Here we will consider more complicated expressions, which require other techniques.
+So far, we have defined expressions only for a system with a few sites, which can be easily written explicitly.
+Here, we will consider more complicated expressions, which require other techniques.
-One of the ways is to use the function `replace_indices`.
+One of the ways to do this is by using the function `replace_indices`.
 For example, we can construct the sum of $\sigma^z$s defined on different sites:

 ```pycon
 import operator #Import relevant methods